Matilde Landeta: Career

-Using her tremendous sense of humor, Landeta dressed herself as a man, going so far as to wearing a fake mustache to the set of La Guerra de los Pasteles.
-Upon arriving to set, Landeta began shouting "SILENCE," just as an assistant director would do before beginning a new take.
+Using her tremendous sense of humor, Landeta dressed as a man, going so far as to wear a fake mustache to the set of La Guerra de los Pasteles.
+Upon arriving on set, Landeta began shouting "SILENCE," just as an assistant director would do before beginning a new take.

 The decision was made before a general meeting of the union that Landeta could be put to the task of becoming an assistant director, a position she held between 1945 and 1947.

 From there, she began her plans to move toward becoming a Director.
 However, despite working in the industry for many years, she received no support.
 Production companies refused to finance her films, and the labor union refused to back her as well.

 Landeta's first full feature, Lola Casanova (1948), based on the anthropological novel by Rojas González was set to cost 16,000 pesos.
 Since she could find no financial support, she alongside her brother and González, began the production company TACMA S.A.
 De C.V.
 Landeta and her brother sold their cars, asked family for help and Landeta even mortgaged her house.
 Landeta chose Lola Casanova as the topic for her directorial debut because she felt strongly about what the story represented.
 It dealt with the lives and customs of indigenous Mexicans and a strong willed woman's effort to mediate their transition into society.

 However, distribution companies boycotted her film, once she was done shooting it.
 An entire roll of filmed negatives were lost by the studio and Landeta was forced to wait for the release her film over a year after it was completed.
 Even then, the studio premiered her film as a B-movie on a Tuesday during Semana Santa.